 Faculty Workload: A Rationale

 The University of Missouri holds itself to a high standard of accountability.
 Like all universities, a significant portion of the University of Missouri budget is devoted to faculty costs.
 Hence, it is crucial that faculty costs be allocated efficiently and effectively to best support the teaching, research, and service missions of the University system.
 Currently, faculty workloads are allocated differently across departments, colleges, and campuses.
 If effectively designed, a workload allocation process can enhance faculty productivity by capitalizing upon the relative strengths of the individual faculty members.
 Further, a well-designed faculty workload policy can create rewards for faculty members that perform admirably in their respective areas of expertise.
-Such rewards might include favorable annual performance reviews, above-average salary increases, tenure awards, and promotions.
+Such rewards might include favorable annual performance reviews, above-average salary increases, or special assignments.

 This document seeks to establish principles that departments can use to efficiently allocate workload across faculty members to the benefit of the collective faculty in the university.
 The motivation for the document is twofold.
 First, it will provide academic officers and department heads with a template for allocating the unit’s workload to insure equity in distributing a department’s duties.
 Second, in the spirit of accountability, it will help to inform external stakeholders about the workload involved in the University’s units and how that workload is allocated among faculty members to achieve the most effective combination of activities.